 The Future of Treatment for Intractable Migraine

 Researchers all over the world are working diligently to find better ways to manage migraines, especially the debilitating intractable migraines.
 Each year brings more advances and a better understanding of this difficult disorder.
 We still have a long way to go, but progress is most definitely being made.
-Each new study brings us closer to a cure – and if not a cure, then at least relief from migraine pain.
+Each new study brings us closer to a cure – and if not a cure, then at least relief.

 Dr. Cabin had this to say, “As far as cutting-edge therapy for intractable migraines, the real work is being done in prevention.
 On the pharmacological side, exciting new medications have become available that significantly reduce migraine intensity and frequency with the use of antibody therapies, which marks a relatively new frontier for migraine treatment.
-On the surgical/interventional side, the latest minimally-invasive interventions can significantly and permanently reduce the frequency, duration and intensity of migraines in over 90% of chronic migraine sufferers.
-These incredible and effective prophylactic therapies will not only prevent the routine migraine, but intractable migraines, as well.”
+On the surgical/interventional side, the latest minimally-invasive interventions can significantly and permanently reduce the frequency, duration and intensity of migraines in over 90% of chronic migraine sufferers.”

 Resources for Intractable Migraine Patients

 Intractable migraines usually evolve from regular migraines, although it is not unheard-of for a patient to begin their migraine journey experiencing them.
-However, the same way it typically takes time for a person’s migraines to become intractable (often months or sometimes even years), it usually is a process, one that takes time, to return to normal and be migraine free.
+However, the same way it typically takes time for a person’s migraines to become intractable (often months or sometimes even years), it usually is a process to return to normal and be migraine free.
 Very seldom will a new pill or treatment be the magic solution that takes it all away.
-Because of this long, often painful and difficult process, emotional support is absolutely vital.
+Because of this long and often difficult process, emotional support is absolutely vital.

 Having people who understand your condition and support you is one of the most effective coping mechanisms migraineurs can have.
 These websites offer support and help to people who have migraines and intractable migraines.